The characters seemed somewhat familiar, and I know I’ve seen that mask before.

 Meanwhile, Michael has been doing…something, I’d assume, other than growing his beard.
 Apparently he gets his kicks hassling some rednecks, loitering on their property until they decide to beat some sense into him, coincidentally just a day before Halloween.
 You think Mike sweats them?

 In between, Mike’s been taking up with something of a spectral image of mommy, who, yes, leads around a white horse along with a younger version of Michael himself.
 Deborah’s ghost holds Michael back for some unstated reason, waiting until Halloween to unleash him.
-Later, they get help Michael in his rampage, holding a potential victim (to reveal more would be a spoiler, but suffice it to say it’s only slightly less ridiculous than it sounds).
+Later, they help Michael in his rampage, at one point holding a potential victim (to reveal more would be a spoiler, but suffice it to say it’s only slightly less ridiculous than it sounds).

 Zombie’s greatest sins are in spoiling his main characters as he attempts again to redefine them after their initial encounter with The Shape.
 Gone are the good-girl Laurie and the you’re-only-crazy-if-you’re-wrong heroic Loomis, replaced by a sullen wildchild and a self-aggrandizing, arrogant prick.

 Rob Zombie is not without skills as a filmmaker.
-He does know how to shoot a film, but his writing and plotting, while complex, is overly reliant on heavy-handed metaphor that has run rampant in all of his film (yes, even “The Devil’s Rejects,” which many fans cite as his lone really good film.
+He does know how to shoot a film, but his writing and plotting, while complex, is overly reliant on heavy-handed metaphor that has run rampant in all of his films (yes, even “The Devil’s Rejects,” which many fans cite as his lone really good film.
 I do not).
 His accompanying imagery is suitably disturbing, but wholly out of place in a slasher film like this, and his ham-handed efforts at making Michael Myers some sort of white-trash intellectual is horribly misguided, demystifying and just bad on so many levels.

 His opening sequence (and the pre-credits definition of “White Horse” as a psychological metaphor) zooms past the threshold of pretentiousness and keeps the gas to the floor to until the film’s final image, which apes the middle entries of the “Friday the 13th” series and is neither surprising nor remotely interesting.